nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `find YYYY-MM-DD`

-- `YYYY-MM-DD` has to be a valid non-empty date
-- `YYYY-MM-DD` has to be positive
+- If the date given is not in the recognised format, it will be treated as a String and be passed into keyword search.

 Examples: